Bovada Oklahoma: Thirty Tribal Casinos But No Mobile Sports Betting

 Durant residents identify with Dallas.
 They might work there, shop there, watch Dallas sports.

-Oklahoma’s mobile betting future depends on tribal compact negotiations that have no clear timeline.
+Oklahoma’s mobile betting future depends on tribal compact negotiations with no clear timeline.

 The tribes have leverage.
-The state wants revenue but needs tribal cooperation.
+The state needs tribal cooperation.
 The process could take years.
+Nobody knows when resolution might come.

-Bovada remains the mobile option while Oklahoma politics sort themselves out.
+Bovada remains the mobile option while Oklahoma politics sort themselves out indefinitely.

 FAQ